-Below are some trusted sites that can help you get the information you need when it comes to high-quality, high-value care.
+Below are some trusted sites that can help you understand you need when it comes to high-quality, high-value healthcare.

 Government/Business Sites:Louisiana Hospital Inform*: This is an online source for hospital pricing and quality offered by the Louisiana Hospital Association to help you choose the Louisiana hospital that best fits your needs.

 Hospital Compare**: This tool from Medicare provides information about a facility's quality of care based on patient surveys and allows you to view specific information and ratings based on certain medical conditions or surgical procedures.

 The Leapfrog Group: This online source provides you with quality reports for many hospitals nationwide and helps you reap the benefits of making smart, informed healthcare decisions.

 Other Site:Blue Distinction Centers®: You can compare the quality, and cost where available, of specific facilities (primarily hospitals) for common medical procedures, such as childbirths, tonsil removal, hip replacement, knee surgery, MRIs and colonoscopies.